In this post, you'll learn how to charge your GoPro battery with solar power.

 I've been using the 14Watt Portable Solar Charger for a few months.
 Here's what I think of it so far:

-Product specs: Price: $119.95.
-This four-panel foldable solar charger folds to the size of an iPad in an Otterbox case.
+Product specs: This foldable solar charger folds to the size of an iPad in an Otterbox case.
 It weights 2.3lbs and measures 6.75″ x 9.25″ 1.75″.
 The case has eye loops and carabiners for mounting /hanging on trees, backpacks or clotheslines.
 This model produces 14 Watts of power using 19% mono-crystaline solar cells.
 (More on the type of solar cells at the end of the post.)

 Charging time: I timed the charging time by placing the panels in direct sunlight.
 I began at noon (11:55am) with one bar.
 It was fully charged by 3:25 pm.
 It charged 80% in 3.5hrs.
 At that rate, it would have fully charged from empty in just over 4 hours.
 This is even less than the 5hrs that the company advertises.